Inductees By Class

 Dan Vinson ’04 was a four-year starter for the De La Salle Varsity Lacrosse team (2001-04) and was a member of the team during the program’s inaugural season in 2001.
 A team captain for the Spartans in 2003 and 2004, Dan earned All-American honors by US Lacrosse, both as a junior and a senior.
 He was also a member of the school’s National Honor Society, was a Peer Helper, and a Youth Educator.
 After graduating from De La Salle, he attended Georgetown University, where he walked on to the men’s lacrosse team, playing four seasons with the Hoyas from 2006-09.

 Brandon Zoetewey ’05 was a four-year letter winner in wrestling for the Spartans, a three-time Bay Valley Athletic League champion (including an undefeated season in 2005), and a two-time North Coast Section individual champion.
-As a junior, Brandon placed sixth at state in the 112-pound weight class, then as a senior, he posted a sixth-place state finish in the 119-pound division.
-After graduating from De La Salle, Brandon attended California State University, Bakersfield, where he was a three-time letter winner on the wrestling team and qualified for the NCAA Championships in the 125-pound weight class in 2008 and 2009.
+As a junior at De La Salle, Brandon placed sixth at state in the 112-pound weight class.
+As a senior, he posted a sixth-place state finish in the 119-pound division, then earned All-American honors after a fifth place finish at senior nationals.
+After graduating from De La Salle, he attended California State University, Bakersfield, where he was a three-time letter winner on the wrestling team and qualified for the NCAA Championships in the 125-pound weight class in 2008 and 2009.
 He compiled a 74-40 record during his four years at CSUB, which included three top-five Pac-10 Championship finishes.

 The 1994 De La Salle Football Team posted a perfect 13-0 record, en route to the school’s third straight and 10th North Coast Section Championship in 13 years.
 The 1994 Spartans outscored their opponents 115-14 in the three playoff games, as “the streak” was extended to 39 consecutive wins.
-Following the 35-0 victory over James Logan in the NCS Championship game, De La Salle was named national champions by the National Sports News Services (NSNS) and the World Features Syndicate National Prep Poll (WFSNPP), marking the first of 12 national titles for the De La Salle football program.
-Some of the key players on the team were Mike Bastinelli, Matt Padilla, Tony, Mike, and Aaron Ponce, Saleem Muhammad, Mawuko Tugbenyoh, and Travis Pfeifer.
+Following the 35-0 victory over James Logan in the NCS Championship game, De La Salle was named national champions by the National Sports News Services (NSNS) and the World Features Syndicate National Prep Poll (WFSNPP), marking the first of seven national titles for the De La Salle football program.

 De La Salle High School Athletic Hall of Fame Class for 2020